marklogic-community/grove/_pages/guides/data-hub-framework.markdown

 5. Make any other necessary changes to the search options file.
 For example, you may need to remove the `<additional-query>` specifying that only docs in the `data` collection are returned.

-6. Remove vestiges of the permissions being set on the now OBE schemas database.
-  * Remove the entire `setSchemaPermissions` task beginning on line 42
-  * Remove line 56: `mlLoadSchemas.finalizedBy setSchemasPermissions`
-  * Remove line 58: `mlDeploy.finalizedBy setSchemasPermissions`

-7. Run `./gradlew mlDeploy` from inside the `marklogic` directory.
+6. Run `./gradlew mlDeploy` from inside the `marklogic` directory.
 This command will deploy the new configuration, but it will not change the Data Hub project's content database, because you have removed all related configuration files.